Char-Hunt/Projects-portfolio/README.md

   >_Note: This project works with the organization database and the tables it contains in the MariaDB shell._

-## Retrieve after hours failed login attempts
+## Task 1.
+Retrieve after hours failed login attempts

 Your team is investigating failed login attempts that were made after business hours.
 You want to retrieve this information from the login activity.
 You’ll identify all unsuccessful attempts after 18:00.